 For any questions or concerns regarding registration, please contact The Canadian Medical Hall of Fame directly.

-- Each school can select a maximum of 2 students in grades 10-12 to attend.
+**New for 2019** Each school can register a maximum of 3 students to attend.

 - Teachers are invited but not required to attend.